future timeline technology humanity predictions 2050

 Credit: Elisei Shafer

-Koala Bears - by the late 2030s, koalas may be extinct due to the combined effects of drought, disease, climate change and loss of natural habitat.
-The koala bear is one of Australia's national symbols.
+By 2040, koalas may go extinct - due to the combined effects of drought, disease, climate change and loss of natural habitat.
+The koala is one of Australia's national symbols.

 koala bears population australia extinction threat future

-Lizards - as a result of global warming, one in five lizard species could be extinct by 2080, according to one study.
+As a result of global warming, one in five lizard species will be extinct by 2080.
 Lizards are being forced to spend more and more time resting and regulating their body temperature, leaving them unable to spend sufficient time foraging for food.

-Polar Bears - by the 2040s, nearly 70% of polar bears will have disappeared, due to the shrinking of Arctic ice caused by global warming.
+By 2050, some 70% of polar bears will have disappeared due to the shrinking of Arctic ice caused by global warming.
 They will disappear from Greenland entirely by 2080, and from Northern Canada, leaving only dwindling numbers in the interior Arctic archipelago.
 Of those few which remain, ice breaking up earlier in the year will mean they are forced ashore before they have time to build up sufficient fat stores.
 Others will be forced to swim huge distances, leading to exhaustion and drowning.
-The effects of global warming will lead to thinner, stressed bears, decreased reproduction and lower juvenile survival rates - possibly leading to their extinction by the end of the century.
+The effects of global warming will lead to thinner, stressed bears, decreased reproduction and lower juvenile survival rates - possibly leading to their extinction by 2100.

 Fusion power